This Asian-style grain bowl with broccoli and sesame-ginger sauce is our weeknight favorite.

 - Meanwhile, preheat the oven to 400ºF.
 Place the broccoli on a baking sheet and toss with enough oil to cover the florets evenly.
 Season with the paprika, ¼ teaspoon salt, and pepper.
 Toss and arrange in a single layer.
 Roast for about 20 minutes, tossing once halfway through cooking, until the broccoli is nicely browned and crispy.

-- Place the kale in a bowl and drizzle with a tiny bit of dressing.
+- Place the kale in a bowl and drizzle with a tiny bit of the dressing.
 Using your hands, massage the kale for 1 minute, until it is slightly wilted and darker in color.

-- To serve, divide the kale among 4 bowls and top with the grains, charred broccoli, edamame, purple cabbage, and sesame seeds.
+- To serve, divide the kale among 4 bowls and top with the grains, broccoli, edamame, purple cabbage, and sesame seeds.
 Drizzle with dressing as desired.

 For uniformly shredded cabbage and to save time, use your food processor fitted with the shredding attachment.